TX Stimulus Fund

 At the House Select Committee on Federal Economic Stabilization Funding, we hope that www.txstimulusfund.com will be a resource for families, business owners, elected officials and concerned citizens across Texas.
 This website will be updated regularly so that we can provide the greatest transparency and accountability for this process.
 Working together we can see that the stimulus works for Texas, and all our families.

 Now we realize that for many people the rules and regulations can seem overwhelming.
 It's all sounds wonderful that these resources for families, business owners, elected officials and concerned citizens across Texas will be helpful.
 Think of what's required to have a dog, not the responsibility for care, but the responsibility to government.
 Most localities require a license, and some require proof of innoculations, etc. Some communities require a separate local registration.
 Lots to remember.
 But let's face it, many people have a hard time even making decisions and then implementing.
 There are many "homeless" dogs because of this.
 If a dog owner is compromised, the animal suffers.
-We've read stories of people able to use a computer to place an online order for something as specific as a round dog bed yet routinely forget to feed the dog.
+We've read stories of people able to use a computer to place an online order for something as specific as a circular dog bed yet routinely forget to feed the dog.
 Too many choices can be overwhelming and result in a complete shutdown of a person's ability to get anything done.
 Transparency is all nice and good, but if you offer too many options and require lots of reading and analysis, you are going to lose folks.
 Good luck to all those of the select committee who will be making recommendations to any standing committee of the house regarding legislation necessary for the state to receive federal funds for economic recovery.
 May God help you be successful.
 I'm sticking with the simpler things, like getting that dog bed for my pooch.

 ++++